Les Pas perdus

-Les Pas perdus (English title: The Last Steps) is a 1964 French drama film directed by Jacques Robin who co-wrote screenplay with René Fallet, based on novel by René Fallet.
+Les Pas perdus (English title: The Last Steps) is a 1964 French drama film directed by Jacques Robin who co-wrote the screenplay with René Fallet, based on the latter's eponymous novel.
 The film stars Michèle Morgan and Jean-Louis Trintignant.

 It tells the story of a rich attractive married woman who become involved in a love affair with a young worker she has met in the station.